 The history of this small but so useful object should begin with an explanation of how it got its name, and actually the name portmanteau, i.e. the women's version of wallet, as it was the earliest to appear in the Polish language.

-The word "purse" for the Polish language was taken fromFrenchand was created from the combination of two words: "porter", meaning "to carry" and "monnaie" - "coin".
+The word "purse" into the Polish language was taken from French and was formed from the combination of two words: "porter", meaning "to carry", and "monnaie" - "coin".

 The object that is the wallethas its origins, like most inventions, of course, in ancient, namely in ancient Greece.
 Back then, however, it resembled a pouch or small a bagin which the indigent and actually the poor carried their possessions, even food.

 Around the seventh century BC, when in Greece appeared coins, and the container for them was bagswhich came in different shapes, sizes and were made of different materials.
 It was from there that they began their journey around the world to change over time and take the form of the modern wallet.

 The immediate ancestor of the wallet, in form similar to that in which we know it today, it first appeared around the 17th century, shortly after the appearance of paper currency.
 Money in a new form required the creation of an object in the right form and shape, as pouches and pouches no longer served their purpose function and not suitable for storing banknotes.